segroup1/SoftwareEngineeringCourse/README.md

 Team Name: SAN

-Mission and Vision: Vision of our group is to develop a reliable software system which meets costumer’s requirements based on model-driven software engineering methods.
+Mission and Vision: Vision of our group is to develop a reliable and useful software system which meets costumer’s requirements based on model-driven software engineering methods.

 Team Members:
 Name: Navid Nazarzadeoghaz